 DIV 7021.
 Women, Psychology, and Religion.
-[Formerly DIV 3079] An exploration of the psychological and religious ideas that support a system of advantage based on gender and sexuality, with particular focus on women's development, self-concept, and altered views of counseling and religious practice.
-[3] Ms. Miller-McLemore
+[Formerly DIV 3079] An exploration of the psychological and religious ideas that support a system of advantage based on gender and sexuality, with particular focus on women's development, self-concept, and altered views of counseling and religious practice; satisfies MTS requirement in religion, personality, and culture or the gender requirement for the MDiv and counts toward the Carpenter certificate [3] Ms. Miller-McLemore